Oppositions in a line segment: Conclusion

 \begin{quotation} ``The diagram has been very important in promoting the theory but the theory does not reduce to the diagram.
 The theory started many centuries before the basic diagram was drawn and developed beyond this diagram...The strength of this theory is that it is at the same time fairly simple but quite rich; it can be applied to many different kinds of proposition, and also to objects and concepts.
 It can also be generalized in various manners, in particular, by constructing many different geometrical objects.'' (pgs.
 315-316, in \cite{beziau-read})\\ \end{quotation}

-Oppositions are relations between propositions and, as such, cannot be reduced to the study of diagrams, though these are useful tools to explain what oppositions are and, in this way, can be largely applied especially for learning purposes.
+Oppositions are relations between propositions and cannot be identified, therefore, with the study of diagrams, though these are useful tools to explain what oppositions are and, in this way, can be largely applied especially for learning purposes.

-In general authors working on the square of opposition generally start with two-dimensional constructions like squares and hexagons, and then they jump to three-dimensional solids and so on.
-It seems a novelty the construction proposed in this paper, as it shows that one does not need to go \emph{n}-dimensional (for $n \geq 2$) to develop the theory of oppositions.
+In general, authors working on the square of opposition generally start with two-dimensional constructions like squares and hexagons, and then they jump to three-dimensional solids and so on.
+It seems a novelty the construction proposed in this paper because it shows that one does not need to go \emph{n}-dimensional (for $n \geq 2$) to develop the theory of oppositions.

-There are, notwithstanding, some problems which remain open: the question to determine whether the same procedure can also be applied to solids and higher dimensions, as well as to more than four oppositions, are very complicated and still have to investigated in detail.
+There are, notwithstanding, some problems which remain open: the question to determine whether the same procedure can also be applied to solids and higher dimensions, as well as to more than four oppositions, are very complicated and still have to investigated in detail in the domain of line segments of oppositions.